The Jones Clause in Cook Islands Trusts

 The Jones clause does not replace or override the trust’s protective provisions.
 It operates alongside them.

 The duress clause instructs the trustee to disregard directions given under court compulsion.
 The Jones clause creates an exception: the trustee may pay the specified creditor even during a duress event, provided the clause’s conditions are met.
-This interaction is important because it means the trust can simultaneously resist general repatriation orders (through the duress clause) while permitting targeted payment to a specific pre-identified creditor (through the Jones clause).
+The trust can simultaneously resist general repatriation orders through the duress clause while permitting targeted payment to a specific pre-identified creditor through the Jones clause.
 The two provisions are complementary rather than contradictory.

 The spendthrift clause prevents beneficiaries from assigning their interests and prevents creditors from attaching them.
 The Jones clause does not affect the spendthrift provision as to other creditors.
 It creates a limited exception for one identified claim, leaving all other creditor protections intact.

 The choice of law provision directs that Cook Islands law governs the trust.
 The Jones clause operates within that framework.
-The conditions for payment under the Jones clause are evaluated under Cook Islands law and administered by the Cook Islands trustee, not by a U.S. court.
+Payment conditions are evaluated by the Cook Islands trustee under Cook Islands law, not by a U.S. court.

 Practical Limitations